below/HelloSilicon/README.md

 ### Register and Shift

-The clang assembler does not understand the `MOV X1, X2, LSL #1` aliases, but requires `LSL X1, X2, #1`.
+The Clang assembler does not understand the `MOV X1, X2, LSL #1` aliases, but requires `LSL X1, X2, #1`.
 Apple has told me (FB7855327) that they are not planning to change this.

 ### Register and Extension

-Apparently, the clang assembler does not like the `sxtb` or `uxth` extension operators on `ADD`, and we have to do this in two operations:
+Apparently, the Clang assembler does not like the `SXTB` or `UXTH` extension operators on `ADD`, and we have to do this in two operations:

 ```
 SXTB	X0, X0
 ADD	X2, X1, X0
 ```

 First, we extract the byte from X0, then we can add it.

 I have not done a deep dive into why that is.
-The extensions are listed in the [ARM Compiler armasm User Guide](https://developer.arm.com/documentation/dui0801/c/a64-general-instructions/add--extended-register-?lang=en), but Clang only seems to understand the sxtx and uxtx extensions.
+The extensions are listed in the [ARM Compiler armasm User Guide](https://developer.arm.com/documentation/dui0801/c/a64-general-instructions/add--extended-register-?lang=en), but Clang only seems to understand the `SXTX` and `UXTX` extensions.
 And honestly, I don't know what they are doing…

 If anyone has a hint where I can find the Clang assembly syntax reference guide, I'd be happy if you'd let me know.